 A north location is the most logical place for the sleeping area (bedrooms and bathrooms).
 It provides the greatest darkness in the morning and also in the evenings.
 Facing north is the coolest part of a house because it doesn’t have direct sunlight.
 The light from the north has little glare.
 Northern light is also consistent and diffused.

 South and West Side

 Facing southeast to southwest is a desirable position for the living areas (living room, family room, keeping room, dining room, study, office, and recreation room).
 It catches the mid-morning sun, the noon, and late afternoon to evening sun.

 The east receives the early morning sunrise and mid-morning warm sun rays.
-The service area (kitchen, breakfast room, garage, utility, and mudroom) should occupy the east or south east part of the floor plan design.
-Rooms facing this direction enjoy a bright and cool atmosphere.
+Therefore, the service area (kitchen, breakfast room, garage, utility, and mudroom) should occupy the east or south east part of the floor plan design.
+As a result, rooms facing this direction enjoy a bright and cool atmosphere.

 Following these guidelines for room placement will provide the best solution for planning a home design.
 These principles also extend beyond interior room to outdoor rooms.
 The placement of outdoor living areas should be governed by the pattern of the suns movement also.
 If the area requires morning sun, it should be located on the eastern side of the the home design.
 For outdoor rooms that need evening sun, the west side of the plan is where it should be located.